-Non-Federal matching funds may be derived from State, local, non-governmental or private sources in the form of cash or third party in-kind contributions.
+Federal funds awarded under this program must be matched with non-Federal funds at a ratio of 1:1, as required by 16 U.S.C. § 1456-1.
+Non-Federal matching funds may be derived from State, local, non-governmental or private sources in the form of cash or third party inkind contributions.
 Eligible sources of match and other cost sharing requirements are specified in section 2.7 of the CELCP Guidelines and 2 C.F.R. § 200.306, as well as in the CELCP authorization (16 U.S.C. § 1456-1), and are outlined in detail in section III.C. below.
+The source(s) and expected availability of non-Federal matching funds will be assessed as part of Evaluation Criterion 4.
+Project Costs.